mistval/kotoba/README.md

 ## Installation

-First, you must have **cairo** installed (for image rendering).
+You must have **cairo** installed (for image rendering).
 You can install it using the instructions for your operating system [here](https://www.cairographics.org/download/).

+You must also have MongoDB installed and listening on port 27017 (the default port).
+You can install it using the instructions for your operating system [here](https://docs.mongodb.com/manual/installation/).

 Then: